-Report Title: Ecological Impact Assessment Land South of Halifax Road, Penistone Report Reference: ER-4578-04 Written by: Christopher Shaw BSc (Hons) MCIEEM Senior Ecologist Technical Review: Rob Weston BSc MSc MCIEEM Technical Director QA: Kate Wright BSc (Hons) MSc ACIEEM Ecologist Approved for Issue: Rob Weston BSc MSc MCIEEM Technical Director Date: 18/12/2020
+Report Title: Ecological Impact Assessment Land South of Halifax Road, Penistone Report Reference: ER-4578-04-A Written by: Christopher Shaw BSc (Hons) MCIEEM Senior Ecologist Technical Review: Rob Weston BSc MSc MCIEEM Technical Director QA: Kate Wright BSc (Hons) MSc ACIEEM Ecologist Approved for Issue: Rob Weston BSc MSc MCIEEM Technical Director Date: Written 18/12/2020 Amended 26/03/2021

 Brooks Ecological Ltd has prepared this report for the sole use of Barratt and David Wilson Homes Yorkshire West.
 The information which we have prepared and provided is in accordance with the CIEEM's Code of Professional Conduct.
 We confirm that the opinions expressed are our true and professional bona fide opinions.
 This report does not constitute legal advice.
 The report is in accordance with the agreement under which our services were performed.
 No warranty, express or implied, is made as to the advice in this report or any other service provided by us.
 This report may not be relied upon by any other party except the person, company, agent or any third party for whom the report is intended without the prior written permission of Brooks Ecological Ltd. This report presents a snapshot of the site at the date it was surveyed; the conditions and the species recorded present, or likely absent, can change rapidly.
-Resurvey is recommended to any third-party seeking relicance on this report.
-The content of this report may, in part, be based upon information provided by others and on the assumption that all relevant information has been provided by those parties from whom it has been requested.
-Information obtained from any third party has not been independently verified by Brooks unless otherwise stated in the report.
+Resurvey is recommended to any third-party seeking reliance on this report.
+The content of this report may, in part, be based upon information provided by others and on the assumption that all relevant information has been provided by Brooks unless otherwise stated in the report.
 This report is the copyright of Brooks Ecological Ltd. Unauthorised reproduction or usage by any person is prohibited.